Software-Evolution-Analytics-Lab-SEAL/ML_Contributor_replication/README.md

 ### Data Collection
 We have provided the collected data under **/data**.
 The code under **/data_collect** directory is only for recreating our dataset.

-**data_collect/github_crawler.py** collects the commits/pull requests/issues subject projects from GitHub.
+**data_collect/github_crawler.py** collects the commits/pull requests/issues of our subject projects from GitHub.

 **data_collect/project_data_analyzer.py** collects contributor commit time and timezone, and extracts contributor features.